wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/08-conduct-ediscovery-investigation.md

 3. On the **Home** page for the case, select the **Searches** tab.

-4. Select the search youd like to export.
+4. Select the search you'd like to export.

 5. On the **Actions** menu at the bottom of the flyout page, select **Export results**.